pixray/pixray-docs/docs/losses.md

 > Default: `1`

 Creates a loss based on how colorful the image is, encourages the image to become more colorful.
+A negative value will reduce saturation.

 ![saturation](losses/saturation%20wpixel.png)